Morgan Freeman

-Early life
+Early life and education

-Morgan Freeman was born on June 1, 1937, in Memphis, Tennessee.
+Freeman was born on June 1, 1937 in Memphis, Tennessee.
 He is the son of Mamie Edna (née Revere; 1912–2000), a teacher, and Morgan Porterfield Freeman (July 6, 1915 – April 27, 1961), a barber, who died of cirrhosis in 1961.
 He has three older siblings.
-According to DNA analysis, some of his ancestors were from the Songhai and Tuareg people of Niger.
-Some of Freeman's great-great-grandparents were slaves who migrated from North Carolina to Mississippi.
-Freeman later discovered that his Caucasian maternal great-great-grandfather had lived with, and was buried beside Freeman's African-American great-great-grandmother in the segregated South, as the two could not legally marry at the time.
+Some of Morgan's great-great-grandparents were slaves who migrated from North Carolina to Mississippi.
+He later discovered that his white maternal great-great-grandfather had lived with and was buried beside Freeman's black great-great-grandmother in the segregated South, as the two could not legally marry at the time.
 The DNA test suggested that among all of his African ancestors, a little over one-quarter came from the area that stretches from present-day Senegal to Liberia and three-quarters came from the Congo-Angola region.

 As an infant, Freeman was sent to his paternal grandmother in Charleston, Mississippi.
-He moved frequently during his childhood, living in Greenwood, Mississippi; Gary, Indiana; and finally Chicago, Illinois.
-He made his acting debut at age nine, playing the lead role in a school play.
-He then attended Broad Street High School, a building which serves today as Threadgill Elementary School, in Greenwood, Mississippi.
-At age 12, he won a statewide drama competition, and while settling into school, discovered music and theater.
+He moved frequently during his childhood, living in Greenwood, Mississippi, Gary, Indiana, and finally Chicago.
+He made his acting debut aged nine, playing the lead role in a school play.
+He then attended Broad Street High School, a building which serves today as Threadgill Elementary School in Greenwood.
+At the age of 12, he won a statewide drama competition, and while settling into school, discovered music and theater.
 When Freeman was 16 years old, he contracted pneumonia.

 Freeman graduated high school in 1955, but turned down a partial drama scholarship from Jackson State University, opting instead to enlist in the United States Air Force.
 He served as an Automatic Tracking Radar repairman, rising to the rank of airman first class.
-After serving from 1955 to 1959, he moved to Los Angeles, California, and took acting classes at the Pasadena Playhouse.
+After serving from 1955 to 1959, he moved to Los Angeles and took acting classes at the Pasadena Playhouse.
 He also studied theater arts at Los Angeles City College, where a teacher encouraged him to embark on a dance career.